foundersandcoders/coursebook/src/course/syllabus/pre-app-3/project.md

 Create an `index.html` in your existing learnings repo on GitHub.
 You can create the gallery in here, with links to all the projects in the repo, and then deploy the repo to GitHub Pages.

-**This week:** Refactor your code this week to include your learnings about CSS architecute, variables and responsive design.
+**This week:** Refactor your code this week to include your learnings about CSS architecture, variables and responsive design.